jporter-dev/codewords-nativescript/README.md

 # Codenames

-> A NativeScript implementation of codenames.
+> A NativeScript implementation of [codenames](https://github.com/joshporter1/codenames).

+> _Note: This project is currently just a skeleton of the [original app](http://codenames.codecaffeinated.com/).
+The goal is to get this implementation 100% working.
+The current roadblock is SocketIO/websocket connectivity._

 ## Usage